Unexian/abjad/README.md

 ## The basics of [Tacit](https://en.wikipedia.org/wiki/Tacit_programming)
 Tacit programming is the practise of not naming your variables.
 There are 3 kinds of programming languages: languages that don't let you tacit, languages that let you tacit, and languages that force you to tacit.
-Abjad is mostly the third type, and it is completely for functions.
+Abjad is mostly the third type.
 However, if stack manipulation is too annoying for you, the `asgn` function will let you store variables.
 Apparently, writing tacit code also makes your code more readable.